timgwallis/turqV2/content/pages/sponsor.md

 #### Sponsors

-1. Select “Create New Competition!” below, to submit your idea for Citizen Legislation.
+1. Select “Create a New Competition!” below, to submit your idea for Citizen Legislation.
 2. Review legislation finalists.
 3. Payout prize funds the the winner.
 4. Turq submits the bill to the State House automatically.